WICG/serial/EXPLAINER_BLUETOOTH.md

 SerialPortInfo will be extended by adding the following member:

-1. `bluetoothServiceClassId` (string) – The Bluetooth service class UUID.
-This may be either a 16 or 128 bit UUID.
+1. `bluetoothServiceClassId` (string) – The Bluetooth service class 128-bit
+   UUID.

 Opening a mapped port will return a btServiceClassId of `0x1101`.